latest nhpb_banner 1__compressed2

 Regional free holiday assistance - Programs offered by non-profits can help with all of the main holidays, including Thanksgiving and Christmas.
 Free meals, food, turkeys, and Christmas toys or gifts will be passed out to qualified low income and struggling families.
 More on Fairfield County free holiday assistance programs.

-Dispute Settlement Center (dial (1-877-472-8313) provides numerous housing programs.
-Many are free.
-Among them include mediation, foreclosure prevention, and mortgage payments.
-The eviction / foreclosure prevention program offers homeowners with mediation, assessment, grants, and direct financial assistance for low to moderate income Connecticut residents.
-The agency is for people who are experiencing a non-recurring, unexpected, documentable financial hardship or emergency.
+Free foreclosure prevention in Fairfield County is available.
+A hotline, Dispute Settlement Center provides numerous housing programs.
+Among them include mediation, foreclosure prevention, and mortgage relief payments.
+The eviction / foreclosure prevention program offers homeowners and tenants advice.
+The agency is for people who are experiencing a non-recurring, unexpected, documented financial hardship or emergency.
+The agency serves people in Stamford, Norwalk, and Bridgeport.
+They also help families buy a home, and come up with a down payment, for housing in Fairfield County.
+Call 1-877-472-8313.

-• There are several other distribution sites.
+Free food, groceries and personal items are given out across the area.
+Centers help the low-income and those living in poverty.
+There are several distribution sites.
 There are also soup kitchens, free Christmas or Thanksgiving meals and more.
 Find a listing of Fairfield County free food pantries.

-Danbury and Fairfield County residents can get free health care from the Americares Free Clinics (phone (203) 748-6188).
-The medical center, which was founded to help residents with medical services, is made up of nurses, doctors, and physician assistants who volunteer their expertise and time.
-The free clinic provides everything from checkups, lab work, monitoring chronic diseases, referrals for x-rays, even prescription drugs and medicines, and specialists.
+Free health care clinics help residents who need medical or dental services.
+The non-profit is made up of nurses, doctors, and physician assistants who volunteer their expertise and time.
+The free clinic provides everything from checkups, lab work, monitoring chronic diseases, referrals for x-rays, even prescription drugs.
+Some dental is offered too, including details on free dental implants from a clinical trial.
 It serves uninsured and underinsured low-income patients who live in the Connecticut area.
-Find additional information on health care clinics.
+The location is 76 West St, Danbury, CT 06810, or dial (203) 748-6188.

-This is just on of the health care centers in Fairfield Connecticut.
+• This is just on of the health care centers in Fairfield Connecticut.
 Several dozen other clinics and facilities operate in the region.
 Find information and phone numbers on more Fairfield County free community clinics.

 Health and medical care is very costly.
 Many families struggle and go into debt.
 Non-profits in Fairfield County can help patients pay any medical or hospital bills or get the care (including prescription drugs) they need for a condition.
-Read more on financial help for medical bills.\
+Read more on financial help for medical bills.

 Related Content From Needhelppayingbills.com